 Hi!
 I’m Meghan (she/her), the Vaginismus Coach®.
-I’m a Pelvic Floor Therapist, Licensed Massage Therapist (LMT), and Certified Hypnotherapist (C.HT), Neurolinguistic Programming (NLP) Practitioner & Coach, Time Line Therapy® Practitioner, EFT (“Tapping”) Practitioner, and Reiki Master.
+I’m a Pelvic Floor Therapist, Board-Certified Licensed Massage Therapist (LMT), Certified Hypnotherapist (C.HT), Neurolinguistic Programming (NLP) Practitioner & Coach, Time Line Therapy® Practitioner, EFT (“Tapping”) Practitioner, and Reiki Master.

 My mission is to help people recover from vaginismus.
 I feel called to do this work because of my own medical history: in my 20s, I had vaginismus and five other concurrent diagnoses (#overachiever, amirite?) that were creating terrible pain in my pelvic region.